LGA Architectural Partners: Toronto Public Library - Scarborough Civic Centre

-The Scarborough Civic Centre branch, which opened in 2015, is Toronto Public Library's 100th branch.
-The branch was designed by LGA with Philip H. Carter as planning consultant.
-The design is known for its unusual, low-slung volume and series of tilted, large-scale glulam columns and beams which breaks from traditional library design by providing a contemporary and friendly environment.
-The layered wood interior creates a generous, light-filled atrium and brings an abundance of light to the library's stacks and reading rooms.
-Floor-to-ceiling windows, an outdoor reading garden, and a green roof create links to the surrounding neighbourhood and adjacent parkland.
-The use of wood also provides a warm counterpoint to the concrete structure of the nearby Scarborough Civic Centre.
+The Scarborough Civic Centre branch was designed by LGA with Philip H. Carter as the planning consultant.
+It is the Toronto Public Library's 100th branch.
+Opened in 2015, the facility features a low-slung volume and a series of tilted, large-scale glulam columns and beams.
+The interior incorporates layered wood and a central atrium that allows natural light to reach the library's stacks and reading rooms.
+Additional features include floor-to-ceiling windows, an outdoor reading garden, and a green roof which connects the branch to the surrounding neighbourhood and adjacent parkland.
+The use of wood was selected to contrast with the concrete structure of the nearby Scarborough Civic Centre.

 McEwen School of Architecture - Laurentian University

 The McEwen School of Architecture at Laurentian University is located in downtown Sudbury.
-Re-purposing the two existing structures on the site, a campus-like atmosphere was created and allowed for efficient phasing of the project.
+Two existing structures on the site were re-purposed to engender a campus-like atmosphere and support efficient phasing of the project.
 The site was home to a former Canadian Pacific Railway ticket and telegraph building and a rail shed.
-Considering the weather of the region, LGA employed the use of both passive and active systems to optimize the school's long-term performance.
-The second of two new additions is made of cross-laminated timber (CLT), chosen for its sustainability attributes, references to the local forestry industry, and links to northern Ontario Indigenous peoples.
-Made of 550 cubic meters of wood, at the time of construction it was the first major CLT building in Ontario.
-Doubling as a teaching opportunity, a conscious choice of exposing structural, mechanical and electrical systems facilitates the instructional role of the school.
-The school was completed in 2016 and opened January 2017.
+The second of two new additions is made of cross-laminated timber (CLT), chosen for its sustainability attributes and connection to the region's forestry industry and Indigenous heritage.
+Made of 550 cubic meters of wood, at the time of construction, it was the first major CLT building in Ontario.
+Doubling as a teaching opportunity, a conscious choice of exposing structural, mechanical, and electrical systems was made to reference the instructional role of the school.
+The school was completed in 2016 and opened in January 2017.

 Containers form a courtyard displaying public art.